Five Centuries of Royal Art

 five Centuries of Royal Art

-It provides a perfect mirror to this exhibition, which has brought together, for the first time in Europe, collections that are principally based in the UK, Germany and Austria.
+It provides a perfect mirror to the exhibition, which brings together, for the first time in Europe, collections that are principally based in the United Kingdom, Germany and Austria.
 Taken as a whole, these artworks constitute a remarkable historical unity that offers a huge panorama of the art and culture of the Kingdom of Benin.

 536 pages in 24.5 cm x 29.5 cm format